-West River carries an impressive inventory that includes a variety of rollers and idlers, so you can spend less time worrying about your conveyor’s performance, and more time running your operations out in the field.
+West River carries a variety of rollers and idlers, so you can spend less time worrying about your conveyor’s performance, and more time running your operations out in the field.

-At West River Conveyors, we offer CEMA B, C, D, E and F rigid rail underground idler, inline structure, catenary underground idler structure, transitional and other specialty engineered idlers.
-We can accommodate belt widths from 24 to 72 inches, although additional sizes are available.
-We also work with reputable brands like PPI for rollers and idlers.
+At West River Conveyors, we offer CEMA B, C, D, E and F idlers to suit both overland and underground applications.
+Our rigid rail idlers, inline structure, catenary idler structure, transitional and other specialty engineered idlers can accommodate belt widths from 24 to 72 inches, although additional sizes are available.
+We also work with reputable brands for rollers and idlers.

 Call us today @ 800.332.2781